-Subject to the Credit Agreement, the Company pays interest on (i) each Base Rate Loan at the Base Rate (as defined therein) plus the Applicable Margin in effect from time to time, (ii) each LIBOR Index Rate Loan at the One Month LIBOR Index Rate (as defined therein) plus the Applicable Margin in effect from time to time and (iii) each Eurodollar Loan at the Adjusted LIBOR for the applicable Interest Period (as defined therein) in effect for such Loan plus the Applicable Margin in effect from time to time to time.
-The Applicable Margin, as of any date, is a percentage per annum determined by reference to the applicable Consolidated Net Leverage Ratio (as defined by the agreement) in effect on such date as set forth in the table below.
+Subject to the Credit Agreement, the Company paid interest on (i) each Base Rate Loan at the Base Rate (as defined therein) plus the Applicable Margin in effect from time to time, (ii) each LIBOR Index Rate Loan at the One Month LIBOR Index Rate (as defined therein) plus the Applicable Margin in effect from time to time and (iii) each Eurodollar Loan at the Adjusted LIBOR for the applicable Interest Period (as defined therein) in effect for such Loan plus the Applicable Margin in effect from time to time.
+The Applicable Margin, as of any date, was a percentage per annum determined by reference to the applicable Consolidated Net Leverage Ratio (as defined by the agreement) in effect on such date as set forth in the table below.

-Level Consolidated Net Leverage Ratio Eurodollar Loans, LIBOR Index Rate Loans and Letter of Credit Fee Base Rate Loans Commitment Fee T Less than 1.50:1.00 1.75% 0.75% 1 Less than 1.50:1.00 1./5% 0.75% 0.25% II Greater than or equal to 1.50:1.00 but less than 2.00:1.00 2.00% 1.00% 0.30% III Greater than or equal to 2.00:1.00 but less than 2.50:1.00 2.25% 1.25% 0.30% IV Greater than or equal to 2.50:1.00 but less than 3.00:1.00 2.50% 1.50% 0.35% V Greater than or equal to 3.00:1.00 2.75% 1.75% 0.40%
+Eurodollar Loans, LIBOR Index Rate Loans and Level Consolidated Net Leverage Ratio Letter of Credit Fee Base Rate Loans Commitment Fee I Less than 1.50:1.00 1.75% 0.75% 0.25% II Greater than or equal to 1.50:1.00 but less than 2.00:1.00 2.00% 1.00% 0.30% III Greater than or equal to 2.00:1.00 but less than 2.50:1.00 2.25% 1.25% 0.30% IV Greater than or equal to 2.50:1.00 but less than 3.00:1.00 2.50% 1.50% 0.35% V Greater than or equal to 3.00:1.00 2.75% 1.75% 0.40%

-As of March 31, 2017, the Term Loan and Revolving Credit Facility bore interest at a rate equal to One Month LIBOR plus 200 basis points.
-The interest rate is subject to an increase of 200 basis points if an event of default exists under the Credit Agreement.
-The Company is required to pay a commitment fee on the average daily unused portion of the Revolving Credit Facility, based on the Applicable Margin which was 0.30% as of March 31, 2017.
+As of June 30, 2017, the Term Loan and Revolving Credit Facility bore interest at a rate equal to One Month LIBOR plus 175 basis points.
+The interest rate was subject to an increase of 200 basis points if an event of default existed under the Credit Agreement.
+The Company was required to pay a commitment fee on the average daily unused portion of the Revolving Credit Facility, based on the Applicable Margin which was 0.25% as of June 30, 2017.

-The Company has the right at any time and from time to time to prepay any borrowing, in whole or in part, without premium or penalty, by giving irrevocable written notice (or telephonic notice promptly confirmed in writing) except that such notice shall be revocable if a prepayment is being made in anticipation of concluding a financing arrangement, and the Company is ultimately unable to secure such financing arrangement.
-The Company is required to prepay the Senior Credit Facilities under certain circumstances including from net cash proceeds from asset sales or dispositions in excess of certain thresholds, as well as from net cash proceeds from the issuance of certain debt by the Company.
+The Company had the right at any time and from time to time to prepay any borrowing, in whole or in part, without premium or penalty, by giving irrevocable written notice (or telephonic notice promptly confirmed in writing) except that such notice shall be revocable if a prepayment is being made in anticipation of concluding a financing arrangement, and the Company was ultimately unable to secure such financing arrangement.
+The Company was required to prepay the Senior Credit Facilities under certain circumstances including from net cash proceeds from asset sales or dispositions in excess of certain thresholds, as well as from net cash proceeds from the issuance of certain debt by the Company.

-The Credit Agreement contains customary representations, warranties, and affirmative covenants.
-The Credit Agreement also contains customary negative covenants, subject to some exceptions, on (i) indebtedness and preferred equity, (ii) liens, (iii) fundamental changes, (iv) investments, (v) restricted payments, and (vi) sale of assets and certain other restrictive agreements.
-The Credit Agreement also contains customary events of default, such as payment defaults, cross-defaults to other material indebtedness, bankruptcy and insolvency, the occurrence of a defined change in control and the failure to observe the negative covenants and other covenants related to the operation of the Company's business.
+The Credit Agreement contained customary representations, warranties, and affirmative covenants.
+The Credit Agreement also contained customary negative covenants, subject to some exceptions, on (i) indebtedness and preferred equity, (ii) liens, (iii) fundamental changes, (iv) investments, (v) restricted payments, and (vi) sale of assets and certain other restrictive agreements.
+The Credit Agreement also contained customary events of default, such as payment defaults, cross-defaults to other material indebtedness, bankruptcy and insolvency, the occurrence of a defined change in control and the failure to observe the negative covenants and other covenants related to the operation of the Company's business.